wormhole-foundation/wormhole/node/pkg/watchers/evm/README.md

 - re-observation: `runReobservationHandler` /
   `handleReobservationRequest`

-For every receipt, the test requires both paths to emit the same digest multiset and requires that multiset to match the checked-in `expectedMessages[].hash` values.
+For every receipt, the test requires both paths to emit exactly the same digests - compared without regard to order, but with every duplicate counted - and requires those digests to match the checked-in `expectedMessages[].hash` values.
 It also asserts that `CreateDigest()` and `VAAHash()` remain equivalent.

 The digest is the double Keccak-256 hash of the serialized VAA body fields: